liveswrittenbyhand/digital-exhibition/pages/about.md

 The course culminated with a collaboratively curated class exhibition built around the book each student “adopted,” for which they wrote a biography as well.
 In their contributions to the class exhibition, each seminar member selected two books to accompany their adopted book, writing labels for all three books, and creating bibliographic, biographic and cultural historical narratives for their selections.
 In all these projects the graduate students learned how to describe and analyze the material features of rare books and manuscripts, contextualize them historically, and practice public humanities work by communicating their scholarly research on books as material objects to a general, non-academic audience.
 They also became familiar with scholarship in book history and bibliography studies in their weekly reading assignments and entered the scholarly conversations therein with their weekly reading responses and final paper assignment.
 Their final paper entailed writing the biography of the book that the seminar member had adopted at the beginning of the class, thus engaging with book history as practitioners themselves.

 {% include feature/image.html objectid="https://raw.githubusercontent.com/liveswrittenbyhand/external-images/refs/heads/main/LWH_07-Class-Exhibition-Full.JPEG" alt="Photograph of a student showcasing four rare books for other students." caption="Figure 8.
+View of class exhibition." width="65" %}

-Mollie Bowman presenting her exhibition, with Chaunece Reed and Ariannie Autie listening." width="65" %}
+{% include feature/image.html objectid="https://raw.githubusercontent.com/liveswrittenbyhand/external-images/refs/heads/main/LWH_08-Mollie-Bowman-with-exhibition.jpg" alt="Photograph of a page opening from a handwritten book." caption="Figure 9.
+Mollie Bowman presenting her exhibition as Chaucene Reed and Arianne Autie listen." width="65" %}

 In this online exhibition, “Lives Written by Hand,” students tell stories about the life writing that emerges in diverse forms and formats of eighteenth-century books, in both print and manuscript held in Penn State’s Special Collection Library: two different travel diaries written respectively by a male teen and a middle-aged antiquarian scholar, a commonplace book with botanical specimens pressed between its leaves, a bible taken apart and pasted and rebound into a blank notebook by its owner to create more space for his annotations, a fictional narrative masquerading as the memoir of a white female slave taken captive by Algerian pirates, a communally written cookbook, and the serially formatted memoir of a canny courtesan with her own printing press who manipulated past lovers for money by threatening to share details of their sexual encounters in her publication.

-{% include feature/image.html objectid="https://raw.githubusercontent.com/liveswrittenbyhand/external-images/refs/heads/main/LWH_08-Mollie-Bowman-with-exhibition.jpg" alt="Photograph of a page opening from a handwritten book." caption="Figure 9.
-Page opening from receipt book written by Christian Barclay Jaffray, Penn State University Eberly Family Special Collections Library" width="65" %}

 The following critical themes about the material forms and formats of life writing that emerged in our seminar discussions can be detected in each student’s curation of their mini exhibition.